 The name Roy Clark became synonymous with the city of Tulsa, where Clark lived for many years.
 “Growing up, I was just so into the local music scene and my local friends,” Clark said.
 “I didn’t know much yet about the rest of the country.
 What brought me to Tulsa were the people.
 I had played numerous dates here by then, and the people and the landscape were so much like home.
 It was advantageous to my touring schedule to be centrally located, and when I made the move from the east coast, it could only be Tulsa.”

 In 1978, four years after Roy moved to Tulsa, an elementary school in the Union School District was named in his honor.
-Roy Clark would later put down further roots in Tulsa by purchasing the Tulsa Drillers, the Double-A baseball affiliate of the Colorado Rockies.
+Roy Clark would later put down further roots in Tulsa by purchasing the Tulsa Drillers, the Double-A baseball affiliate of the Los Angeles Dodgers.
 Roy has also played at the Summer Oil Patch Festival in Drumright and is known for spending time in Oklahoma fishing, flying his airplanes and riding motorcycles.
 When fellow Oklahoman Mickey Mantle died, Roy sang his hit “Yesterday, When I Was Young” at the Major League baseball player’s funeral in Commerce, Oklahoma.